spatialos/gdk-for-unity/docs/modules/build-system/build-config.md

 | Server build | Denotes whether the worker is running in headless mode. |
 | Compression | Which compression scheme to use in the build. |

-> **Note:** All server-workers **must** have a Linux build target enabled for the cloud target because server-workers are ran on Linux machines in cloud deployments.
+> **Note:** All [server-workers]({{urlRoot}}/reference/glossary#server-worker) **must** have a Linux build target enabled for the cloud target because server-workers are ran on Linux machines in cloud deployments.

 ### Build and Required options

-These two options describe the behaviour of a worker-type, deployment target, and platform combination.
+These two options describe the behaviour of a worker type, deployment target, and platform combination.

 | | | |
 |---|---|---|